-Courtney Cleminshaw is a fifth year doctoral student in the school psychology program at Lehigh University, pursuing a sub-specialization in pediatric school psychology.
+Courtney Cleminshaw is a sixth year doctoral student in the school psychology program at Lehigh University, pursuing a sub-specialization in pediatric school psychology.
 She earned her bachelor’s degree in psychology from The Ohio State University and her master’s degree in human development from Lehigh University.
 Courtney’s research interests include interventions for ADHD and co-occurring disruptive behavior disorders, self- and emotion-regulation, social functioning and peer relationships, the intersection of externalizing behaviors and pediatric health risk, and integrated primary care.
 Courtney has completed practicum and externship training at the Children’s Hospital of Philadelphia (CHOP), Nemours/Alfred I. duPont Hospital for Children, St. Luke’s University Health Network pediatric primary care, and various school districts throughout the Lehigh Valley.
+She did her psychology internship at Nationwide Children's Hospital.
 Contact: firstname.lastname@example.org

-Jae Hyung Ahn is a third year doctoral student in the school psychology program, specializing in Pediatric School Psychology.
-She holds a master’s degree in educational psychology from Korea University.
-She worked as an RA at the Brain and Motivation Research Institute (bMRI) for two years, and she is currently working as an academic coach at the Lehigh Disability Support Services.
-Her main areas of interest are: 1) cognition, emotion, and motivation on school functioning in children and adolescents with disabilities and/or chronic health conditions, and 2) empowerment of children and adolescents with chronic health conditions and their families.
-Contact: firstname.lastname@example.org
+Jae Hyung Ahn is a fifth-year doctoral student in the school psychology program, specializing in Pediatric School Psychology.
+Her areas of interest are 1) cognition, emotion, and motivation on school functioning in children with disabilities and/or chronic health conditions, and 2) empowerment of families of children with chronic health conditions.
+Contact: firstname.lastname@example.org.

-Amanda Nelson is a second year doctoral student in the school psychology program with a research emphasis in pediatric psychology.
-She graduated from the University of Nebraska-Lincoln with a Bachelor of Arts in Psychology.
-Her research interests include the relationship between sleep and ADHD in adolescence, and the impact these two components have on academic and behavioral functioning.
+Amanda Nelson is a fourth year doctoral student in the school psychology program, specializing in pediatric psychology.
+She graduated from the University of Nebraska-Lincoln with a Bachelor of Arts in Psychology in 2019.
+Her research interests include the relationship between sleep and ADHD in childhood and adolescence, and the impact these two components have on academic, social/emotional, and behavioral functioning.
+She was previously an extern at Children's Hospital of Philadelphia, and has also completed practicums in elementary, middle, and high school settings.
+Amanda is currently a psychology extern in two of Nemours Children's Health integrated primary care clinics.
 Contact: email@example.com

-Eliana Rosenthal is a second year doctoral student in the school psychology program and in the pediatric health track.
+Eliana Rosenthal is a fourth year doctoral student in the school psychology program and in the pediatric health track.
 She graduated from Brandeis University in 2016 with a double major in Psychology and Near Eastern and Judaic Studies.
 After college, she worked as an RA at the Lurie Institute for Disability Policy at the Heller School for Social Policy and Management for three years.
 Her research interests include the psychosocial and academic effects of having a sibling with disruptive behavior problems and reducing sibling conflict.
 She is also interested in parent and sibling interventions for families raising a child with disruptive behavior problems.
+She has previously worked as psychology extern at the Children's Hospital of Philadephia in Neuropsychology and the Center for Management of ADHD and she is currently an extern in CHOP's neuropsychology in oncology program.
+Her dissertation focuses on the impact of a behavioral parent training program on sibling interventions for preschoolers with ADHD.
 Contact: firstname.lastname@example.org